The following tutorial is to configure ZoneBuilder using your own CA-signed certificates.

 openssl genrsa -out client.key 2048 openssl req -new -sha256 -config openssl.cnf -key client.key -out client.csr openssl x509 -req -sha256 -days 1826 -in client.csr -CA ca.crt -CAkey ca.key -set_serial 01 -out client.crt openssl pkcs12 -export -out client.p12 -inkey client.key -in client.crt -chain -CAfile ca.crt

-You will need to install these certificates to the client's machine.
+You will need to install these certificates on the client's machine.
 If you would like to share devices between teams then everyone on that team should have the same client certificate.
-The amount of client certificates that you generate and how they are shared with your clients depends on how you want to share devices.
-See this article for an example on how to share the client certificate.
+The number of client certificates that you generate and how they are installed on your machines depends on how you want to use the feature.
+See this article for an example of how to install the client certificate.

 Share devices without using the password.
 Installing the same client certificate on multiple computers will allow the certificate to be trusted once, you can then take the device to any computer with that certificate and unlock it without the password.
 Please check box 3) and optionally 4) to enable this.

-Enable two factor authentication by using both the device password and requiring the certificate to be installed on the client's computer when the device is used offline by enabling "Only allow device usage on computer linked within your Trusted Zone" Please check box 1) and uncheck box 2)
+Enable two-factor authentication by using both the device password and requiring the certificate to be installed on the client's computer when the device is used offline by enabling "Only allow device usage on a computer linked within your Trusted Zone" Please check box 1) and uncheck box 2)

 OpenSSL download and installation

 - Ensure to use OpenSSL version 1.0.2 or higher.